Sources: Edelman sidelined with thumb injury

-Super Bowl MVP Julian Edelman, spotted at his youth camp over the weekend with a small brace on his left thumb, is expected to be sidelined about three weeks with an injury to the finger, league sources tell ESPN.
+Super Bowl LIII MVP Julian Edelman, spotted at his youth camp over the weekend with a small brace on his left thumb, is expected to be sidelined about three weeks with an injury to the finger, league sources told ESPN.

-It is uncertain whether Edelman suffered a break or sprain on his left thumb while catching a pass, but regardless, New England now will be down another offensive weapon when training camp opens this week.
+It is uncertain whether Edelman suffered a break or sprain of the thumb while catching a pass, but regardless, New England now will be down another offensive weapon when training camp opens this week.

 With veterans set to report on Wednesday, the Patriots will be without Edelman, retired tight end Rob Gronkowski and currently suspended wide receiver Josh Gordon, all while running back Sony Michel and wide receiver Demaryius Thomas open camp on the physically unable to perform list.

-Edelman wore gloves over both his hands at his youth camp this weekend, but the bulge of a small brace or splint over his left thumb is noticeable.
+Edelman, 33, wore gloves over both of his hands at his youth camp this weekend, but the bulge of a small brace or splint over his left thumb was noticeable.

 Edelman, who signed a new three-year deal this offseason, will once again be a focal point of the passing game upon his return.